reply-fr/sustainable-personal-accounts/workbooks/setup-continuous-deployment.md

 Take note of the role ARN, since we will use it from the account `CloudOps`.

+### Allow a CloudOps principal to start DevOps automation

 Next activity is to create an IAM permission in the account `CloudOps`:
 - Login to the AWS Console of the account `CloudOps` -- where private CodeCommit repository is sitting
 - Go to the IAM console